-March 31, 2011 versus December 31, 2010
+June 30, 2011 versus December 31, 2010

-- Net capital assets increased at March 31, 2010 by \$98.
-The major increase of \$602 is related to construction work-in-progress while assets related to infrastructure and buses increased by \$1.
-These increases were offset by additional accumulated depreciation of \$504.
-Some of the more significant projects contributing to the increase included: - Station improvements with concentration on the Elevator Replacement Program near completion.
-Major improvement occurred at Jamaica, Penn and Moynihan Stations. - Various signal and communication projects incurred by the MTA Long Island Rail Road and related Centralized Traffic Control System and Positive Train Control system. - Rehabilitation of line structures and subway tunnels including the Parkchester/Pellham, Far Rockaway, White Plains lines. - Purchase of 90 standard diesel buses Nova T drive pilot and 382 B division subway cars. - Station improvements American Disability Act ("ADA") platform edge, street ceiling on the 7 Avenue line, canopy replacement on 62nd Street and brick repair at 168th Street and 181st Street. - Modernization of the Commuter Rail fleet by Metro North, including the New Haven Line, purchase of the M8 cars, and improvement in the Harmon Shop continues with work near completion.
-At the New Haven Line, Port Chester and Rye Stations, improvements continue with replacement of station building sidewalk and lighting installation on the inbound platforms. - System-wide track replacement, train shed repairs and bridge rehabilitations. - Improvements in infrastructure, including replacement of main lines switch, equipment ventilation, lighting and signal communication. - Work on the East Side Access project continued in 2011. - Other assets increased by \$1,717.
-The items contributing to this change include, but are not limited to: - Increase in current and noncurrent investments and investments held under capital leases of \$191 as a result of: - The net increase in current and noncurrent investments of \$192 is derived mainly from additional funds received by MTAHQ of \$128, FMTAC of \$17 and MTA Bridges and Tunnels of \$47 respectively.
-The MTAHQ's increase is derived primarily from the collection of Mobility Tax funds for a total amount of \$575 and Mortgage Recording Tax for a net increase of \$21.
-These increases were partially offset by capital expenditures and redemption of bonds (See Notes 3 and 7), while operating funds were applied to cover current year operating losses.
+- Net capital assets increased at June 30, 2011 by \$519.
+The major increase of \$1,770 is related to construction work-in-progress while assets related to building and structures, infrastructure, buses and other capital assets decreased by \$3,315.
+These decreases were offset by the write off of accumulated depreciation of \$2,064 (See Note 6). - Some of the more significant projects contributing to the net increase included: - Station improvements with concentration on the Elevator Replacement Program.
+Major improvement occurred at Jamaica, Penn and Moynihan Stations. - Station improvements American Disability Act ("ADA") platform edge, street ceiling on the 7th Avenue line, canopy replacement on 62nd Street and brick repair at 168th, 181st, Jay and Lawrence Streets and ventilation facilities at Jackson Avenue in Queens. - Communication systems improvement with replacement of radio unit and installation of cable and equipment at 44 Subway stations. - Various signal and communication projects incurred by the MTA Long Island Rail Road and related Centralized Traffic Control System and Positive Train Control System. - Rehabilitation of line structures and subway tunnels including the Parkchester/Pellham, Far Rockaway, White Plains lines. - Purchase of 328 articulated buses, 90 standard diesel buses Nova T drive pilot and 382 B division subway cars. - Modernization of the Commuter Rail fleet by Metro North, including the New Haven Line, purchase of the M8 cars, and improvement in the Harmon Shop continues with work near completion.
+At the New Haven Line, Port Chester and Rye Stations, improvements continue with replacement of station building sidewalk and lighting installation on the inbound platforms. - Continued progress on East Side Access, Second Avenue Subway and Number 7 Extension Project. - Other assets increased by \$1,051.
+The items contributing to this change include, but are not limited to: - Net increase in receivables in the amount of \$1,588 due to: - O State and regional mass transit tax as well as State and local operating assistance receivable increased by \$1,184 due to the recording of current year subsidies approved in the State budget on March 28, 2011.
+Other subsidies receivables decreased by \$7 due to the collection of funds. - o Capital receivables increased by \$225 derived mainly from New York State in the amount of \$188, from New York City in the amount of \$62 and from the Federal